junxit/us-congress-bills-114/metadata.md

 - 2015-05-22 — Message on Senate action sent to the House.
 - 2015-05-22 — Received in the House.
 - 2015-05-22 — Referred to the House Committee on Transportation and Infrastructure.
+- 2015-05-26 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2015-07-23 — Committee Consideration and Mark-up Session Held.
+- 2015-07-23 — Ordered to be Reported by Voice Vote.
+- 2015-07-23 — Subcommittee on Economic Development, Public Buildings and Emergency Management Discharged.
+- 2015-09-08 — Placed on the House Calendar, Calendar No. 55.
+- 2015-09-08 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-248.
+- 2015-09-08 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+114-248.